 - Choose Show All Devices and tap Next.

-- A new window will appear as shown below.
+- A new window will appear, as shown below.

-- Simply click on Have Disk option.
+- Click on the Have Disk option.

 - Click on Browse and select the Android CDC driver setup file from the extracted folder.

-- Make sure that you are installing the Android Gadget VCOM driver as shown below.
+- Make sure that you are installing the Android Gadget VCOM driver, as shown below.

 - After selecting the Android CDC driver, tap Next to start the actual driver installation process.

-- As soon as you click Next, a Windows security prompt will popup.
+- As soon as you click Next, a Windows security prompt will pop up.